top of page

 A perfect long weekend in Europe

-This four-day trip makes a perfect introduction to European touring, but it's packed with great roads to satisfy even the most experienced tourist too.
+This short trip makes a perfect introduction to European touring, but it's packed with great roads to satisfy even the most-experienced tourist too.
 Laid-back and scenic, with mile after mile of stunning roads – and great places for a coffee.
 There's lots to see, looping out past atmospheric castles, through historic castles and Europe's most-famouse, fearsome race track – the Nürburgring Nordschleife (don't worry – you're not expected to do a lap... unless you want to!).

 How long is each day’s ride?
-These are full days in the saddle: check-out of the hotel and on the road at 9am, getting to the next location at 5:30-6pm.
+These are full days in the saddle: check-out of the hotel and get on the road at 9am, getting to the next location around 5:30pm.
 That's with coffee stops and lunch – it is a proper ride each day but it's not an Iron Butt challenge.
 It's a laid-back biking holiday.

 Saddle-time rating: six out of 10.